edouardpoitras/bevy_client_server_events/README.md

 pub struct Pong;
 ```

-As of version 0.4.1, the `Event`, `Encode`, and `Decode` derives are required.

-When setting up our `App`, we need to feed it to a macro and provide all the events to be sent over the network.
+When setting up our `App`, we need to pass it to the `client_server_events_plugin` macro and provide all the types to be sent over the network.

 ```rust,ignore
 fn main() {